 Round 37 (1118) – Rays – Addison Moss

 Although he did make a handful of appearances, Moss was never truly healthy this season.
-Projected to be the Saturday man entering the year, he’ll be a much higher selection in 2020 should he return to school.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Projected to be the Saturday man entering the year, he’ll be a much higher selection in 2020 should he return to school.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.